 - at least 50 per cent of capital gains on the disposal of real estate assets before the end of the fifth month of the second financial year following that in which they were made; and

-- 100 per cent of dividends paid to them by their real estate subsidiaries that are exempt from CIT, before the end of the fifth month of the financial year following that in which they were received.
+- 100 per cent of dividends paid to them by real estate subsidiaries that are exempt from CIT before the end of the fifth month of the financial year following that in which they were received.

-Income not referred to above is not subject to any distribution requirements;17 such income may be distributed or capitalised by the SPPICAV.
+Any income not listed above is not subject to any distribution requirements; such income may be distributed or capitalised by the SPPICAV.

-If the subsidiary is an SAS or SARL with the same objectives as an SIIC, it may elect to apply the tax regime laid down in favour of SIICs, provided at least 95 per cent of its capital is held by an SPPICAV, by several SPPICAVs jointly or by one or more SPPICAVs and one or more SIICs.
+When the subsidiary is a joint stock or private limited company (SA, SAS or SARL), it may elect to be exempt from CIT under the SIIC regime, provided that at least 95 per cent of its capital is held by a SPPICAV, by several SPPICAVs jointly, or by one or more SPPICAVs and one or more SIICs.

-Subject to certain specific rules, the taxation of distributed earnings follows the standard law on share deals set out in Section II.iv.18
+Subject to certain specific rules, the taxation of dividends follows the standard rules set out in Section II.iv.13

-French-resident individuals who elect to apply the progressive tax rates for personal income tax, however, cannot benefit from the 40 per cent tax allowance, as distributed dividends arising from an SPPICAV's exempt income are expressly excluded from the benefit of the tax allowance by Article 158(3°)(b) bis of the FTC.
+French resident individuals who elect to apply the progressive tax rates for individual income tax, however, cannot benefit from the 40 per cent tax allowance.

 Capital gains on the sale of shares

-The gains made on the sale or redemption of SPPICAV shares by shareholders who are natural persons are subject to the regime of capital gains tax on securities under the ordinary conditions of the law.19
+Capital gains made on the sale or redemption of SPPICAV shares by shareholders who are natural persons are subject to capital gains tax on securities under the standard rules.14

-As a general rule, the sale or redemption of OPCI shares or units is exempt from registration duty.
+As a general rule, the sale or redemption of OPCI shares or units is exempt from registration duties.